-Architects and built environment professionals are looking for ways to bring individuality, style and character to their projects.
-This Safal Steel Project Showcase demonstrates graphically how coated steel can add enormous value to all aspects of a commercial project while keeping an attractive design with that wow factor.
+Architects and building environment professionals are looking for ways to bring individuality, style and character to their projects.
+This Safal Steel Project Showcase demonstrates graphically how coated steel can add enormous value to all aspects of a commercial project, while maintaining an attractive design that has wow-factor.

-The Shoprite Group’s award-winning distribution ‘campus’ is named after the extremely well-known CEO, Whitey Basson, comprising of more than 30 individual buildings.
-One of the outstanding features of the three major warehouses forming the core of this property are the striking curved steel roofs, which span massive areas of warehouse and are visible on the skyline over a great distance, but blend in form with the background landscape.
+The Shoprite Group’s award-winning distribution ‘campus’ is named after the extremely well-known CEO, Whitey Basson, and comprises of more than 30 individual buildings.
+One of the outstanding features of the three major warehouses forming the core of this property are the striking curved steel roofs, which span massive areas of warehouse and are visible on the skyline over a great distance, yet blend in with the background landscape.

-According to owner/developer of the Whitey Basson Distribution Centre (previously the Cilmor DC) in Brakenfeell, Cape, the Shoprite Group’s ability to source product from any part of the world and distribute it to even the most remote corner has changed the face of modern retail in Africa.
+According to the owner/developer of the Whitey Basson Distribution Centre (previously the Cilmor DC) in Brakenfell, Cape Town, the Shoprite Group’s ability to source products from any part of the world and distribute it to even the most remote corner has changed the face of modern retail in Africa.

 The Whitey Basson DC boasts the second largest dry goods warehouse (DGW) in the overall group infrastructure at 76 319m².
 This DGW is the largest building in the Whitey Basson complex and is second in size only to Shoprite’s 114 500m² main warehouse building in Centurion, Gauteng.

 According to Sebastian Dockter of WSP Group Africa (the project engineers), structural steel was the natural choice to realise the large open-span roof structures and curved architectural features.
 The operational design required a 32x32m internal grid for the ambient warehouses and 24x24m for the refrigerated warehouse.
 No construction material other than structural steel could achieve the same construction economics for these light-weight, large-span roof structures, under the given programme constraints.